archey347/UF_Blog/README.md

 }
 ```

-3. Run Composer Update **(Not As Root)**
+2. Run Composer Update **(Not As Root)**

 ```
 composer update
 ```

-4. Run the bakery migration.
+4. Run the bakery migration to create the required database tables.
 Go to the root folder of your Userfrosting instance in a command line and run:
 ```bash
 php bakery migrate
 ```